CumulusNetworks/docs/content/cumulus-linux-511/Layer-3/FRRouting.md

     IPAddress    DirectlyConnected  ResolvedProtocol  Interface      VRF      Weight  ProtocolFiltered  Flags
     -----------  -----------------  ----------------  -------------  -------  ------  ----------------  -----
     10.0.1.34    off                bgp               swp52          default  1       off               A
+                                                      swp53          default  1                         A
+                                                      swp54          default  1                         A
                                                       swp51          default  1                         A
     10.10.10.2   off                bgp               peerlink.4094  default  1       off               A
     10.10.10.3   off                bgp               swp52          default  1       off               A
+                                                      swp53          default  1                         A
+                                                      swp54          default  1                         A
                                                       swp51          default  1                         A
     10.10.10.4   off                bgp               swp52          default  1       off               A
+                                                      swp53          default  1                         A
+                                                      swp54          default  1                         A
                                                       swp51          default  1                         A
     10.10.10.63  off                bgp               swp52          default  1       off               A
+                                                      swp53          default  1                         A
+                                                      swp54          default  1                         A
                                                       swp51          default  1                         A
     10.10.10.64  off                bgp               swp52          default  1       off               A
+                                                      swp53          default  1                         A
+                                                      swp54          default  1                         A
                                                       swp51          default  1                         A
 ```